starikovm/phpunit-documentation-new/source/textui.rst

 ``--report-useless-tests``

     Be strict about tests that do not test anything.
-See :numref:`risky-tests` for details.
+See :ref:`risky-tests` for details.

 ``--strict-coverage``

     Be strict about unintentionally covered code.
-See :numref:`risky-tests` for details.
+See :ref:`risky-tests` for details.

 ``--strict-global-state``

     Be strict about global state manipulation.
-See :numref:`risky-tests` for details.
+See :ref:`risky-tests` for details.

 ``--disallow-test-output``

     Be strict about output during tests.
-See :numref:`risky-tests` for details.
+See :ref:`risky-tests` for details.

 ``--disallow-todo-tests``